Learn About Employment Verification and Reference Checks

 What Employers Check

 Other employers may do a cursory check.
-They might simply check a few details on your resume, or only call one of your references.
+They might simply check a few details on your resume or call only one of your references.
 Some employers won’t check any of your information, and might not even call your references at all.

 You also don't need to list all of your positions on your resume.
-The rule of thumb, typically, is to limit your experience to 15 years for a managerial job, 10 years for a technical job, and 5 years for a high-tech job.
-You can leave your other experience off your resume or list it without dates in an "Other Experience" category.
+The rule of thumb, typically, is to limit your experience to 15 years for a managerial job, 10 years for a technical job, and five years for a high-tech job.
+You can leave other experience off your resume or list it without dates in an "Other Experience" category.

 Keep in mind, there are a lot of people who have been out of work for a long time.
 It's not going to be a big concern for most employers because so many candidates are in the same situation.
 Finally, if you're asked why you weren't working during an interview, tell the truth.

-Dealing With a Limited, or Unrelated, Work History
+Limited, or Unrelated, Work Histories

-What if you have work experience, but you have only had entry-level or unrelated jobs?
+What if you have work experience, but you have had only entry-level or unrelated jobs?
 One solution is to be creative and write descriptions of your positions that put a positive slant on your responsibilities.
 For instance, "Extensive work with visual standards and merchandising high-ticket items" sounds much better than "Set up clothes racks."
 Emphasize responsibilities that are related to the job you are applying for.
-For example, if you have only worked in restaurants, and are applying for a job in retail, highlight your customer service experience.
+For example, if you have only worked in restaurants and are applying for a job in retail, highlight your customer service experience.

-If most of your jobs were entry-level, and you are applying for a position with more responsibility, including any examples of experiences that involved you stepping up and taking on additional responsibilities.
+If most of your jobs were entry-level, and you are applying for a position with more responsibility, include any examples of experiences that involved you stepping up and taking on additional responsibilities.
 For example, perhaps you gave a presentation to your coworkers or led a team project.

-Remember, too, that any volunteering, freelance work, consulting or can be listed in the employment section of your resume.
+Remember, too, that any volunteering, freelance work, or consulting can be listed in the employment section of your resume.
 List it just as you would list your other jobs—with job title, company name, dates of employment, etc.

 If a job application requires you to include the contact information of your last employer, but you know that person might give you a bad reference, there are things you can do to make yourself look better.
 First, include other references on your list who you know will give you glowing reviews.
 These can be other former employers, clients, vendors, or personal references.